Saindhabi17/SCRNA_repo/README.md

 ![Rplot_correlation_between_genes_detected_and_number_of_UMIs](https://github.com/Saindhabi17/SCRNA_repo/assets/133680893/0bab40d2-b95f-4581-9e90-fb13d6dc6453)

 # Normalization and Regressing Out Unwanted Variation
+The ultimate goal is to define clusters of cells and identify cell types in the samples.
+To achieve this, there are several steps.
+The 1st of them is normalization and regressing out the unwanted variation.

+The first step is identifying unwanted variability by exploring data and covariates such as cell cycle and mitochondrial gene expression.
+Both biological source of variation (e.g. effect of cell cycle on transcriptome) and technical source should be explored and account for.

+Next we have to normalize and remove unwanted variability using Seurat's ```SCTransform``` function.
+The normalization step is necessary to make expression counts comparable across genes and/or samples.
+The counts of mapped reads for each gene is proportional to the expression of RNA (“interesting”) in addition to many other factors (“uninteresting” such as sequencing depth and gene length).

+Normalization is the process of adjusting raw count values to account for the “uninteresting” factors.
+For simplicity , normalization is assumed as two step process: scaling and transforming.
+In scaling the goal is to multiply each UMI count by a cell specific factor to get all cells to have the same UMI counts.For transformation simple approaches like log-transformation showed to be not that useful, especially in the case of genes with high expression but showing decent performance for low/intreemediate expressed genes.
+So we cannot treat all genes the same.
+The proposed solution for data transformation is Pearson residuals (inmplemented in Seurat's ```SCTransform``` function), which applies a gene-specific weight to each measurement based on the evidence of non-uniform expression across cells.
+This weight is higher for genes expressed in a smaller fraction of cells, making it useful for detecting rare cell populations.
+The weight takes into account not just the expression level but also the distribution of expression.

 ## Exploring sources of unwanted variation
 Here, the goal is to evaluate the effects of cell cycle and mitochondrial expression -